MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/linux-install-manually.md

     ```

-- Install the https driver if not already present:
+- Install the https driver if it's not already present:

     ```bash
     $ sudo apt-get install apt-transport-https